pkurremula/cloud-recipes/terraform/aws/network/bastion/README.md

 This recipe extends the private and public subnets recipe by setting up a bastion host in the public subnet to provide a way to connect to the hosts in the private subnet.
 It also set up the Internet gateway and route table.

+This recipe produces the following resources and functions:

+* A custom VPC with the following resources and configuration:
+  * A private subnet.
+  * A public subnet.
+  * An Internet gateway.
+  * NAT and proper routing to the subnets.
+* An EC2 instance as bastion host.
+* Proper security grouops.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup